Huaynaputina: Religious responses

-Historians' writings about conditions in Arequipa tell of religious processions seeking to soothe the divine anger, people praying all day and those who had lost faith in the church resorting to magic spells as the eruption was underway, while in Moquegua children were reportedly running around, women screaming and numerous anecdotes of people who survived eruption or didn't exist.
+Historians' writings about conditions in Arequipa tell of religious processions seeking to soothe the divine anger, people praying all day and those who had lost faith in the church resorting to magic spells as the eruption was underway, while in Moquegua children were reportedly running around, women screaming and numerous anecdotes of people who survived eruption or did not exist.
 In the city of Arequipa church authorities organized a series of processions, requiem masses and exorcisms in response to the eruption.
 In Copacabana and La Paz, there were religious processions, the churches opened their doors and people prayed.
 Some indigenous people organized their own rituals which included feasting on whatever food and drink they had and battering dogs that were hanged alive.
 The apparent effectiveness of the Christian rituals led many previously hesitant indigenous inhabitants to embrace Christianity and abandon their clandestine native religion.

-News of the event was propagated throughout the American colonies, and both Christians and native people of Peru interpreted the eruption in religious context.
+News of the event was propagated throughout the American colonies and to Europe.
+Both Christians and native people of Peru interpreted the eruption in religious context.
 The Spaniards interpreted the event as a divine punishment, while native people interpreted it as a deity fighting against the Spanish invaders; one myth states that Omate volcano (Huaynaputina) wanted the assistance of Arequipa volcano (probably El Misti) to destroy the Spaniards but the latter could not, claiming that he was Christian now, and so Huaynaputina proceeded alone.
 Another states that instead, Huaynaputina asked Machuputina (Misti) to deal with the Catholic Arequipa; when the latter refused as it too had become Catholic Huaynaputina exploded from anger.
 El Misti had erupted less than two centuries before, and local populations were further concerned that after Huaynaputina, El Misti might erupt next.
 As a result, natives and Franciscan friars threw sacrifices such as relics of saints into its crater.
 Shamans in the Tambo valley urged a return to old customs, and processions and sacrifices to Huaynaputina took place.
 In Arequipa, a new patron saint, San Genaro, was named following the eruption and veneration of Martha – who was believed to have power over earthquakes – increased; she became the city's sole patron saint in 1693.

 Reportedly, in November 1599 a Jesuit named Alonzo Ruiz had announced in Arequipa that divine punishment would strike the natives for continuing to worship their gods and the Spaniards for promiscuity.
 Mythology held that before the 1600 eruption the lack of sacrifices had upset the devil.
 It sent a large snake named chipiroque or pichiniqui to announce "horrifying storms" which eventually ended up killing the natives.
 Jesuits interpreted this as a deception attempt by the devil.
 Such prophecies may reflect prior knowledge about the volcanic nature of Huaynaputina.
 There are reports that a sacrificial offering was underway at the volcano a few days before the eruption.